llm-factory/RagPanel/examples/api/README.md

 ```

 ### Launch API
-After building index, you can launch API server with `ragpanel --action launch --config ./config/config.yaml`.
+After building index, you can launch API server with `ragpanel-cli --action launch --config ./config/config.yaml`.
 You would see:
 ```
 INFO:     Started server process [10455]
 INFO:     Waiting for application startup.